statelesscode/nerd_dice/README.md

                        random_rand_seed:         1337,
                        random_object_seed:       24601)
 ```
-__NOTE:__ Ability to specify a seed it primarily provided for testing purposes.
+__NOTE:__ Ability to specify a seed is primarily provided for testing purposes.
 This makes all random numbers generated _transparently deterministic_ and should not be used if you want behavior approximating randomness.

 ### Utility Methods